aot29/VEUNDMINT_TUB_Brueckenkurs/README.md

 cd VEUNDMINT_DEV
 git checkout develop_software
 ```
-Go to the checkout path and invoke the installation script:
+Go to the checkout path and invoke the installation script.
+This will install all dependencies.
 ```
 make -f tools/makefiles/devinstall
 ```
-This will install all dependencies.
 To start developing, do:
 ```
 source venv/bin/activate
 make -f tools/makefiles/multilang